MainInAHoodie/2024ClassRework/README.md

 - **Starry Wisp**: Hurl a mote of light at a target.
 On a hit, they take a scaling amount of D8s of Radiant damage and can't benefit from being Invisible until the end of their next turn.

 ### Sorcerer
-**Sorcerous Burst**: Make a ranged spell attack that deals your choice of Acid, Cold, Fire, Lightning, Poison, or Thunder.
-This spell, unlike the PHB, will deal a number of D4s equal to your Spellcasting Ability Modifier.
+- **Sorcerous Burst**: Make a ranged spell attack that deals your choice of Acid, Cold, Fire, Lightning, Poison, or Thunder.
+This spell, unlike the PHB, will deal 2d4 at 1st Level, 3d4 at 5th Level, and 4d4 at 10th Level, a change made in a misguided attempt at game balance (the "exploding dice" mechanic isn't especially easy to implement in the BG3 engine, and leaving it at 1d8 meant there was very little reason to select anything else).

 ## 2nd Level

+## 3rd Level
+### Druid
+- **Conjure Animal**:
+   - You call to the nature spirits to take the form of an animal to aid you.
+This effectively lets you summon a Ranger's animal companion (though unlike them, you have to spend a spell slot to do it).
+   - To start with, they have the Companion's Bond Passive
+   - If you summon them with a 4th level spell slot, they get the Exceptional Training passive as well
+   - If you summon them with a 5th level spell slot, they get an Ability Score boost
+   - If you summon them with a 6th level spell slot, they get an extra attack.
+   - This should have been Conjure Animals, perhaps letting you conjure a Large pack of spectral, intangible animals in an unoccupied space, but the nature spirits are a bit short-staffed right now what with the whole Shadow Curse thing.

 ## 4th Level
 ### Cleric